harshh-2/BirdLens/README.md

 ```
 ⚠️  CORS is currently permissive (allow all origins)
-⚠️  No rate limiting on auth or prediction endpoints
 ⚠️  FastAPI has no service-to-service authentication
 ⚠️  AWS uses long-lived keys (not IAM roles)
-⚠️  No JWT refresh or revocation
 ```

 ---